 When you are in Berlin Center, you'll notice that it is more blue-collar than most other communities in America.
 39.70% of Berlin Center’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Berlin Center is a town of professionals, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Berlin Center who work in healthcare (11.50%), office and administrative support (7.47%), and architecture and engineering (6.48%).

-Because of many things, Berlin Center is a great place for families with children to consider.
-First of all, many other families with children live here, making Berlin Center a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Berlin Center has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Berlin Center is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Berlin Center’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Berlin Center is that it can take a long time to commute to work.
 In Berlin Center, the average commute to work is 33.60 minutes, which is quite a bit higher than the national average.